Huegoxaga/notes/finance/related-concepts.md

   - The allocation requires a cost driver
   - The X-axis of cost function
 - In most cases, economist's curvilinear cost function can be treated as a linear function within the relevant range by using the accountant's straight-line approximation (constant unit variable cost)
+  - Managers use cost estimation to measure a relationship based on data from past costs and the related level of an activity
 - Linear methods of cost estimation has two assumptions:
   - Changes in total costs can be explained by changes in the level of a single cost driver
   - Cost behavior can adequately be approximated by a linear function of the activity level within the relevant range